purplemanhuman/TRAPCART/README.md

 You are welcome to make changes and customize this project according to your own preference and help me make this basic project better.

+PS - I do not know why I named the website "TRAPCART".
+It's not a trap, I just thought it was cool.

 Thank you and happy coding.